-The 52-year-old Skakel is serving 20 years to life for beating Martha Moxley to death with a golf club in Greenwich (GREN'-ich) when they were 15-year-old neighbors.
-Skakel is a nephew of Robert F. Kennedy's widow, Ethel Kennedy.
+Skakel is a nephew of Ethel Kennedy.
+He's serving 20 years to life for fatally beating Martha Moxley with a golf club in Greenwich when they were 15-year-old neighbors in 1975.

 Moxley's mother says she opposes Skakel's release.

 Skakel was convicted in 2002.
 He is eligible for parole consideration because of laws in place at the time of the crime such as good behavior credits.